blurrycontour/zuul-gerrit/doc/source/developer/zookeeper.rst

    needed for a component to determine if its in-memory layout is out of date and update it if so.

+.. path:: zuul/layout-data/<layout uuid>

+   Additional information about the layout.
+This is sharded data for each layout UUID.

 .. path:: zuul/locks

    Holds various types of locks so that multiple components can coordinate.